ianrrees/ianrrees.github.io/_posts/2023-07-03-vsp-hacking.markdown

 also has some useful info about firmware updates for these sorts of things.

 [PS4 Aux Hax 2: Syscon](https://fail0verflow.com/blog/2018/ps4-syscon/) -
-Interesting writeup on PlayStation 4 hacking, which seems unrelated, but it turns out the micro is an RL78 which at some level is a descendant of the 78K0R.
+Interesting writeup on PlayStation 4 hacking, which might seem unrelated, but it turns out the micro is an RL78 which at some level is a descendant of the 78K0R.
 This has a few useful clues regarding the debug port protection features (interestingly, it indicates that the ROM of that chip does check the "erase